gymreklab/chips/README.md

 * `--frac <float>`: Fraction of the genome that is bound.
 Default: 0.03
 * `--pcr_rate <float>`: The geometric step size paramters for simulating PCR.
 Default: 1.0.

-Peark scoring:
+Peak scoring:
-* `-b <reads.bam>`: Use a provided BAM file to obtain scores for each peak.
-No BAM is required.
+* `-b <reads.bam>`: Use a provided BAM file to obtain scores for each peak (optional).
 If a BAM is not given, scores in the peak files are used.
 * `-c <int>`: The index of the BED file column used to score each peak (index starting from 1).
 Required if not using `-b`.

 Other options: